LELEC210X/LELEC210X/contrib/UART_READER.md

 - When training your model, if you name it model.pickle, and save it in the same folder as the uart-reader files, then it will automatically be detected and loaded by the mel window, and openend.

 Bugs:
-- Dark mode computer makes the ui go in dark mode, making the prints in the gui console hard to see for the "info" log level (since black on dark is hard to see).
+- Dark mode computers make the ui go in dark mode, rendering the prints (text) in the gui console hard to see for the "info" log level (since black on dark is hard to see).
 - When closing and re-opening the windows many times, undefined behaviour may occur, as all the functions that trigger events to propagate UI changes stay in memory.
 Which has a undefined behaviour.

 <!-- Chapter 2 - Advanced stuff -->